View Offering Materials

 What is the term of this investment?

-The Integris Secure Credit Fund has no upfront sales charge, nor does it charge any fees or expenses to investors.
+The Integris Secured Credit Fund III has no upfront sales charge, nor does it charge any fees or expenses to investors.

 When will investors’ capital investment be returned?

-The maturity date of the Integris Secured Credit Fund is June 1, 2024, at which point the capital invested will be returned to investors.
+The maturity date of the Integris Secured Credit Fund III is May 31, 2025, with an option to extend one-year by mutual consent, at which point the capital invested will be returned to investors.

 How long has Integris been in business?
 What is the track record of Integris?

-Integris and its affiliated companies have a 30-year history4 and track record of serving individual and institutional investors.
-A detailed track record is available within the Integris Secured Credit Fund private placement memorandum, which all prospective investors should review thoroughly.
+Integris and its affiliated companies have a 31-year history5 and track record of serving individual and institutional investors.
+A detailed track record is available within the Integris Secured Credit Fund III private placement memorandum, which all prospective investors should review thoroughly.

-Is the Integris Secured Credit Fund considered crowdfunding?
+Is the Integris Secured Credit Fund III considered crowdfunding?

-The Integris Secured Credit Fund is a 506c offering often used in crowdfunding.
-506c offerings, also known as private placements, are only available to accredited investors.*
+The Integris Secured Credit Fund III is a 506(c) offering often used in crowdfunding.
+506(c) offerings, also known as private placements, are only available to accredited investors.*

 Will I receive a 1099 or K-1 for my taxes?

-The Integris Secured Credit Fund will issue a K-1.
+The Integris Secured Credit Fund III will issue a K-1.